Edge open packing on subclasses of chordal graphs: Conclusion

 \section{Conclusion}

-In this paper, we have partially solved the open question posed by Brešar and Samadi about edge open packing sets in chordal graphs.
-First, we have designed a polynomial-time algorithm to solve the maximum edge open packing set in a proper interval graph.
-Furthermore, we have presented a polynomial-time algorithm to solve the maximum edge open packing set in block graphs.
-Finally, we have shown that the problem of edge open packing number can be solved in linear time in split graphs.
-It would be fascinating to investigate the other open problems mentioned in \cite{chelladurai2022edge} and \cite{brevsar2024edge}.
+In this paper, we have partially addressed the open question posed by Brešar and Samadi concerning the complexity of computing the edge open packing number in chordal graphs.
+We studied three important subclasses of chordal graphs.
+First, we designed an \(O(n^2)\)-time algorithm for proper interval graphs.
+Next, we presented an \(O(n+m)\)-time algorithm for block graphs, where \(n=|V(G)|\) and \(m=|E(G)|\).
+Finally, we showed that the edge open packing number of a split graph on \(n\) vertices can be found in \(O(n^3)\) time.

+These results give further evidence that the edge open packing problem may admit efficient algorithms on several structured subclasses of chordal graphs.
+It would be interesting to investigate whether the problem can be solved in polynomial time for all chordal graphs.
+Other open problems mentioned in~\cite{chelladurai2022edge} and~\cite{brevsar2024edge} also remain natural directions for future research.